-This program offers instruction in business and management practices for small business and nonprofit organizations.
-Whether your interest is in acquiring or polishing skills for your current job, positioning yourself for a new career, opening your own business, or supporting a nonprofit or arts institution, New School business courses can give you a step up.
+This program offers instruction in management practices for small business and nonprofit organizations.
+Whether your interest is in acquiring or polishing skills for your current job, positioning yourself for a new career, opening your own business, or supporting a nonprofit or arts institution, New School Management and Entrepreneurship courses can give you a step up.

 The communication and entertainment industries have been profoundly affected in recent decades by new technologies and new production and distribution models.
 This specialized curriculum is designed to enable aspiring professionals to navigate these turbulent waters.